gammasim/simtools/docs/source/model_parameters.md

 ### Upload a complete simulation model from model repository to model database

-The application `add_model_parameters_from_repository_to_db.py` allows to export the simulation model parameters from a model repository to the model database for a given model versions.
+The application `add_model_parameters_from_repository_to_db.py` allows to export the simulation model parameters from a model repository to the model database for a given model version.
 See the [database](databases.md#databases) section for implementation details on databases in simtools.

 Example: